boazsegev/website_host_wild/source/recital.md

 My name is Boaz Segev, which is a jaw breaker of a name, so people call me Bo.

 I'm as wild as a summer breeze from the winter ocean - uncoltivated and kind.

+## Extra Credits

+The teaser song you're listening to was recorded with Hinako Sato (Piano), Yoshihi Yamada (Bass) and Renato Milone (Drums).

+During the recital, I will probably perform the song "Nightmare", co-written with Alec (William) Simpson.

 <a href='https://www.berklee.edu/events/boaz-segev-bo-wild' style='font-size: 0.7em'>The official Berklee event page</a>